w3c/wai-curricula/intro.md

 ---

 {::nomarkdown}
-{% include box.html type="start" title="Summary" class="" %}
+{% include box.html type="start" title="Module Description" class="" %}
 {:/}

-<p><strong>Introduction to Web Accessibility</strong> &mdash; this WAI Curriculum module provides a general introduction to web accessibility.
+<p>This WAI Curriculum module provides a general introduction to web accessibility.
 It is designed for any learner with basic understanding of computers and the Web.
-The suggested duration for courses following this module is @@-@@ hours, depending on interaction with learners and on activities included.
+The suggested duration for courses following this module is 12-14 hours, depending on interaction with learners, activities and exercises, and knowledge assessments.
 This module addresses the following learning objectives:</p>
 <ul>
   <li>Understanding the scope and relevance of web accessibility</li>
   <li>Appreciation for how people with disabilities use the Web</li>
   <li>Understanding of accessibility features and design barriers</li>
   <li>Awareness about business case benefits of web accessibility</li>
   <li>Knowledge about web accessibility standards and guidelines</li>
-  <li>Awareness of where to find materials on web accessibility</li>
+  <li>Ability to carry out preliminary accessibility evaluation</li>
+  <li>Understanding of how to plan for and manage implementation</li>
 </ul>
 <p><strong>Note:</strong> This module addresses many different audiences, including people with different technical skills and knowledge about the topic.
 It is recommended to tailor examples, activities, and assessments to your particular audience.</p>